2018 Conference and Training - Atlanta, GA

 Call for Proposals

-The 2017 LEAD® Conference call for proposals is not yet open.
+The 2018 LEAD® Conference call for proposals is not yet open.
 Please check back soon to learn more!

 Registration Eligibility and Rates

 Not all registrations will be accepted.
 Space is limited and preference will be given to paid staff at cultural arts organizations, cultural arts service or government agencies who are directly responsible for making programs and facilities accessible to people with disabilities.
 The Kennedy Center reserves the right to decline registrations.
 In the event that registration is declined, the Center will issue a refund for any fees collected.